island-is/island.is/handbook/technical-overview/auth/postman-test.md

 When you see the message `unauthorized_client` the most common cause is that the _Client ID_ is invalid.

-Please verify that your configured _Client ID_ is matching the _Client ID_ provided from island.is and make that you are connecting to the correct IAS environment.
+Please verify that your configured _Client ID_ is matching the _Client ID_ provided from island.is and make sure that you are connecting to the correct IAS environment.

 ![InvalidClientId](assets/ts_invalid_client_id.png)